+8.2.
+FIRE PROCEDURES

-- 3.2 FIRE PROCEDURES - 3.2.1 All SSGC employees, and people other than SSGC employees, who use SSGC premises, are responsible for ensuring that they understand the fire procedures. - 3.2.2 The fire procedures for each Site will be: - a) Detailed in the local arrangements. - b) Made available to all Site Employees. - c) Detailed in information given to visitors and contractors. - d) Displayed in notices at the Site. - e) Practised at least as frequently as required by the fire certificate.
+- 8.2.1.
+All SSGC employees, and people other than SSGC employees, who use SSGC premises, are responsible for ensuring that they understand the fire procedures. - 8.2.2.
+The fire procedures for each site will be: - a) Detailed in the local arrangements. - b) Made available to all Site Employees. - c) Detailed in the information given to visitors and contractors. - d) Displayed in notices at the site. - e) Practised at least as frequently as required by the fire certificate.

-Web Address: Version: 3.2
+Web Address: www.ssgc-net.com Version: 3.4

-Page 12 of 32 Author: Antony Monaghan
+Page 9 of 23 Author: Antony Monaghan

 Internal \ Private

-- 3.2.3 The fire procedures for each Site will comply with the following requirements for action on discovery of a fire. - a) To set off the alarm by breaking the glass at the nearest fire point. - b) If possible, to close doors and windows on leaving to delay the spread of fire.

-- c) If possible, to attempt to extinguish the fire using a fire extinguisher, however, individuals should only use an extinguisher if trained to do so and at no personal risk. - d) To evacuate the building. - 3.2.4 In the event of a fire evacuation. - a) The fire alarm will be used to initiate the evacuation of the building. - b) Everyone must leave the building using the nearest available safe exit route and report to the Fire Warden at their designated assembly point or place of safety. - c) The Fire Wardens will report to the Senior Member of Management (SMOM), who will inform the emergency services of missing people. - d) No one will re-enter the building until clearance to do so has been given by the SMOM.
+- 8.2.3.
+The fire procedures for each site will comply with the following requirements for action on the discovery of a fire. - a) To set off the alarm by breaking the glass at the nearest fire point. - b) If possible, to close doors and windows on leaving to delay the spread of fire. - c) If possible, to attempt to extinguish the fire using a fire extinguisher, however, individuals should only use an extinguisher if trained to do so and at no personal risk. - d) To evacuate the building. - 8.2.4.
+In the event of a fire evacuation. - a) The fire alarm will be used to initiate the evacuation of the building. - b) Everyone must leave the building using the nearest available safe exit route and report to the Fire Warden at their designated assembly point or place of safety. - c) The Fire Wardens will report to the Senior Member of Management (SMOM), who will inform the emergency services of missing people. - d) No one will re-enter the building until clearance to do so has been given by the SMOM.

-3.2.5 Regular Checks
+8.2.5.
+Regular Checks